priviere/PPBstats/README.md

 The objectives of `PPBstats` are

-1.  to have a single package capable of performing all analyses required for PPB programmes with comprehensive documentation, and
+1.  to have a single package capable of performing several analyses required for PPB programmes with comprehensive documentation, and
 2.  to create a community working on PPB programmes in order to improve the package, exchange on how to process data from PPB programmes and develop good practices.